A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Creatures:**
     - 3x [Elite](http://2e.aonprd.com/Rules.aspx?ID=790): [Annis Hags](https://2e.aonprd.com/Monsters.aspx?ID=256)

   - **Encounter Notes:**
     - The [Coven](https://2e.aonprd.com/MonsterAbilities.aspx?ID=11) ability gives these 3 hags the Elite template and several other abilities that you need to be aware of.

   - **Loot:** Explorer's Hut

 ### D8 Abandoned Shrine (40xp, trivial threat)

   - **Creatures:**
-    - Either use the standard Grave Knight which is closer to the PF1 Lamatar or use the Betrayed Revivification Grave Knight which is closer to the backstory for Lamatar.
+    - Either use the standard Grave Knight which is closer to the 1E Lamatar or use the Betrayed Revivification Grave Knight which is closer to the backstory for Lamatar.
     - [Betrayed Revivification Grave Knight](https://2e.aonprd.com/Monsters.aspx?ID=244).
 Replace cold with mental throughout.
 Devastating Blast (mental) has a Will save instead of Reflex.

-  - **Loot:** +2 Resilient Full Plate, Greater Clandestine Cloak
+  - **Loot:** +2 Resilient Full Plate [P8], Greater Clandestine Cloak

 ### D9 As the Dread Kings of Old (120xp, severe threat, +80xp story award)